 For example, in a lecture theatre the central seating position is 5m from the nearest speaker and it's much easier to take measurements at the front of house close to one of the main speakers.
-When measurements are taken an adjustment would be required to cater for the time it takes the sound to travel the 5m to the central seating position (an adjustment of 15 milliseconds in this example).
+When measurements are taken an adjustment would be required to cater for the time it takes the sound to travel the 5m to the central seating position.
 However, by setting a speaker distance of 5m the measurements taken and statistics calculated are automatically adjusted to take account of the time for sound to travel the 5m to the seating position.

-When a distance is input (via the 'Speaker Dist' Menu Item), all readings are tagged with a 5 to indicate the setting is active.
+When a distance is input (via the Speaker Dist Menu Item), all measurements taken with a speaker distance set are tagged with a base to indicate the setting is active.